-There are many different states of water and here I will show how to depict calm water and water with turbulence.
-A big impact on believable depiction of water is correct depiction of reflection in the water based on its state.
+In this tutorial, I will demonstrate how to draw water.
+There are many different states of water and here I will show how to draw calm water and water with turbulence.
+A big impact on believable drawing of water is correct depiction of reflection in the water based on its state.
 Always keep the following key point in mind.

 Sharpness of the edges of reflection in water indicate to our mind the state of water.
 A still water will have well defined edges and as the turbulence in water increases, the edges of reflection become distorted and hazy.

 Pen and Ink is used as the drawing medium in instructions below but same technique and concepts can be used with other mediums as well.